fsilvestre90/RockPaperScissor/README.md

-# _{Application Name}_
+# Rock Paper Scissors

-##### _{Brief description of application}, {Date of current version}_
+##### Simple rock paper scissors game, Last Updated: August 12, 2015

-#### By Filipe Silvestre
+#### By Filipe Silvestre, Alex Costa

 ## Description

-_{This is a detailed description of your application.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have.
-Do you want other developers to use this code in their apps?
-Talk about things like that here in simple terms.}_
+This is a simple rock, paper, scissors game that you can settle bets with.

 ## Setup